Citroën AX: Derivatives

 In 1996, the EV3 engine (air engine) was mounted into a regular Citroën AX car by MDI.
 Heuliez presented an estate version called the AX Evasion at the 1988 Mondial de l'Automobile.

 Besides the well known versions that are documented Citroën also produced a few rare variants.

 Citroën also built a concept car named Xanthia based on the AX.

-Citroën produced a number of 374 AX Electriques starting December 1993 to 1996.

 The Citroën AX BB Cabrio was a small roadster derived from the AX (1988).
 In Portugal, Citroën dealership Benjamin Barral from Amadora in Lisbon created an unofficial convertible version in the 1980s until about 1996 called the BB AX Cabrio, originally powered by the twin-choke carb AX GT 1.4 L engine, but later available with any type of engine that equipped the 3 door AX.

 At one stage, parent firm PSA Peugeot Citroën had planned to launch a Talbot Samba replacement as a version of the AX with a different grille and a Talbot badge, but this plan was cancelled, as the entire Talbot marque was axed on passenger cars by 1987 following several years of declining sales.

 Automobiles Citroën also launched the AX Pistes Rouges 4WD 1400 model, based on the standard three-door AX GT 1360cc engine but with a unique four-wheel-drive system developed and produced by the French Dangel company for between 1992 and 1994.

 Malaysian car company Proton produced a version of the Citroën AX, the Proton Tiara, from 1996 to 2000.